What the Womb Tells Us About God's Mercy

-During a particular Aglow meeting, of which I was the treasurer for at the time, God orchestrated a message in a way I never would have imagined.
+During a Women's Aglow meeting, of which I was the treasurer for at the time, God orchestrated a message in a way I would never have imagined.

-Believe it or not this is all divine and typical of God using my foolishness to confuse those who might be thinking I'm simply an idiot and what could God possibly do with such ineptness, because that is exactly what I was thinking.
-I'm so glad He gives us a large room to move in.
+Believe it or not, this is all divine and typical of God using my foolishness to confuse those who might be thinking I'm simply an incompetant and what could God possibly do with such ineptness, because that is exactly what I was thinking.
+I'm so glad He gives us a large room in which to move.
 His "mercy" is wide and deep and covers all.

 I will share with you what I shared that night and how God in all His splendor works all things for His glory and the good of those who love Him.